 “The club motivated me to email my teachers.
 I came out with all my teachers, and now all my teachers call me Dylan,” he says.
 “I’m more comfortable in school instead of being uncomfortable, not paying attention.
 It’s like a weight off my back.
 The club gave that to me.
 It makes learning easier, really.
 It just gives me more confidence.”

 Having confidence in their identities is not always a given for students.
 Schools, like other institutions, are spaces in which those outside the dominant culture can feel disregarded, whether the disregard is intentional or not.
 Trying to negotiate and learn in such spaces makes the process of going to school stressful.
 Students of color, for example, may be dealing with what education professor Howard Stevenson calls racial stress: anxiety or fear that stems from racial encounters with individuals who are unaware or uncaring about the experiences of people of color.
 This kind of stress can contribute to feelings of loneliness and being “unseen” at school.

 Darnell Fine, a seventh-grade English teacher and middle school diversity coordinator, speaks to the predispositions of many schools to overlook the needs of students outside the dominant group.
-“I think [school] can be a place that relegates students, especially students of color, especially students of marginalized groups, to silence,” he explains.
+“I think [school] can be a place that relegates students, especially students of color, especially students of marginalized groups, to silence,” he explained.
 “It strips them of their voice.
 The students aren’t voiceless, but due to the parameters of schools and how schools can marginalize students, they are at times not a place … where students can express themselves.”